Yarn Winding: Soft Winding and Hard Winding Machines

 1. Can we use hard winding machines as soft winding?

 Technically, you can after certain modifications, starting with the bobbin holder.
-The waxing unit needs to go as well.
-But it’s not worth the trouble because patterning will be unavoidable.
-So, you won’t get the desired dyeing result that you would want.
-Also, there’s not much benefit in terms of production speed either.
+The waxing unit must be removed as well.
+However, it is not worth the trouble because patterning becomes unavoidable.
+You will not achieve the desired dyeing results.
+Additionally, there is no significant benefit in terms of production speed.

 2. What is the winding ratio of a drum winding machine?